 His folks will not stop at anything to undo the election results.

-Um and that really means one way or another.
+And that really means one way or another.

-Listen, the president again was elected as a man of action.
+Listen, the president, again, was elected as a man of action.

 It's time to take action.